See also Images from the Special Collections, where you can find images of some of the books and manuscripts discussed below.

 E. H. Palmer's Catalogue of the Oriental Manuscripts in King's College Library is in the Reference Bay: 8GN ALV JGT 5VD P Pot/2.
 The Oriental Manuscripts have been on permanent deposit in the University Library since 1970.
 Please apply to the Manuscripts Room of the University Library to see them.
 It is not necessary to apply to King's.

 This is J. M. Keynes's collection of rare books illustrating the history of European thought, bequeathed to King's in 1946.
 It is especially strong in editions of Hume, Newton and Locke, and in sixteenth and seventeenth century literature.
-About 1300 books in this collection have been catalogued on the Library’s Unicorn system and can be searched electronically.
+About 1300 books in this collection have been catalogued on the online catalogue and can be searched electronically.
 There is a card index to Keynes's books above the Main Library Author Catalogue.
 Keynes's collection of manuscripts by Newton, Bentham, John Stuart Mill, etc., are housed in the Modern Archive Centre (see above); arrangements to consult the books should be made with the Librarian.

 Global Warming Collection